 The Group is committed to having a positive impact on the communities in which we operate, hire from and source from.
-Over the last year we've grown our support of others; through our volunteering initiatives, fundraising for our charity partners, donating stays to families in need and supporting community initiatives.
+Over the last year we have continued to grow our support of others; through our volunteering initiatives, fundraising for our charity partners, donating stays to families in need and supporting community initiatives.